idaholab/moose/modules/doc/content/framework_development/code_standards.md

 - All function definitions should be in *.C files.
     - The only exceptions are for inline functions for speed and templates.
 - Thou shall not commit accidental insertion in a std::map by using brackets in a RHS operator unless he/she can prove it can't fail.
+- Thou shall use range-based loops or MooseIndex() based loops for iteration